IoT in Agriculture: How Smart Farming Changes the Industry

 However, when installing sensors, farmers should find the optimal spot to not disturb livestock, as well as provide the power source for devices.

 Agricultural drones as the best farmer’s assistants

 Agricultural drones (or unmanned aerial vehicles) are one of the most promising innovations in smart agriculture using IoT.
-Many issues, such as lack of irrigation, poor soil condition, pest infestations, can be identified from above.
+Many issues, such as lack of irrigation, poor soil conditions, and pest infestations, can be identified from above.
 However, drones can be even more useful than just making observations for further decision-making by farmers.
 They can accomplish a wide range of tasks that previously could be performed only by humans.
-Crops planting, pests controlling, water and fertilizer management are just a shortlist of drones options.
+Crops planting, pests controlling, water and fertilizer management are just a shortlist of drone options.
 Moreover, unmanned aerial vehicles are also a great solution to track livestock and survey fences.
-So farmers can transfer part of their activities to drones and focus on higher priority tasks.
+So farmers can transfer part of their activities to drones and focus on higher-priority tasks.

 Making forecasts for better farming: predictive analytics and farm management systems

-Precision farming is interconnected to predictive data analytics.
-IoT sensors enable real-time data gathering, while analytics provides farmers with smart forecasting for yield volume, crop harvesting time, unfavorable weather conditions.
+Precision farming is interconnected with predictive data analytics.
+IoT sensors enable real-time data gathering, while analytics provides farmers with smart forecasting for yield volume, crop harvesting time, and unfavorable weather conditions.
 In this way, agriculture evolves predictably, so farmers mitigate major risk factors.